Why Every Modern Household Needs a Family Finance CFO

 A Family CFO doesn’t just pick stocks; they design an Investment Policy Statement (IPS) for the family.

-• Risk Management: Identifying where the family is vulnerable—whether that's a lack of umbrella insurance or improper disability coverage.
+• Risk Management: Identifying where the family is vulnerable—whether that’s a lack of umbrella insurance or improper disability coverage.
+Insurance coverage should include life, health, and disability insurance to protect from financial emergencies.

 2. Comprehensive Cash Flow Engineering